harshu0026/foundation-sites/docs/pages/index.md

           </div>
           <div class="cell medium-8">
             <h5>Foundation 6.3.1 Update: Sass mixins and bug fixes</h5>
             <p>Foundation 6.3.1 contains plenty of bug fixes underlying reworks to old features.
-Along with bug fixes, Foundation gets some some new Sass mixins and optimizations that make it work in more scenarios and the docs got a lot of love.
+Along with bug fixes, Foundation gets some new Sass mixins and optimizations that make it work in more scenarios and the docs got a lot of love.
 Enjoy it!</p>
             <span class="accordion-content-item-cta">Learn More</span>
           </div>
         </div>